 Quick start with Exasol Personal

-Learn how to quickly spin up an Exasol database and run your first query.
+Learn how to quickly spin up an Exasol database using Exasol Personal.

 Prerequisites

-1. Download Exasol Launcher for your platform using one of these methods (depending on your platform):
+1. Download Exasol Launcher for your local platform.

 Copy